 I also have a glass door and window right behind me that isn't ideal during certain times of the day when the sun comes in and out.

 I've toyed around with several combinations of lighting.

-I have to choose first if I want to have my regular office overhead lights on or off.
+First, I have to choose whether to have my regular office overhead lights on or off.